FOR IMMEDIATE RELEASE:

-Documentary Film 'Taking A Chance On God' To Screen In U.S., Florence, Italy and Belfast, Ireland
+Documentary Film 'Taking A Chance On God' To Screen In Buenos Aires, Argentina

-(New York) Taking A Chance on God, a new documentary on the life of gay pioneer priest John McNeill, will conclude it's hugely successful screening in the U.S. and Europe during the fall and winter of 2012.
+(New York) Taking A Chance on God, a new documentary on the life of gay pioneer priest John McNeill, will make it's South American premiere in Buenos Aires, Argentina on August 09, 2013 as part of the 15 Festival Internacional de Cine de Derechos Humanos.
 The film has garnered critical acclaim at film festivals and universities internationally, including Miami, Boston, San Francisco, Nantes, France and Durban, South Africa.